syncfusion-content/maui-docs/MAUI/Barcode-Generator/customization.md

 ![.NET MAUI Barcode Generator Barcode Without Module](images/customization/maui-barcode-without-module.png)

 N> In the image above, the smallest bar line width is calculated on the basis of the available width as a result of the total computed inputs(0’s and 1’s) divided by the available width.

-For two dimensional barcode , if the `Module` property is not set, the size of smallest dot is calculated based on the minimum of available width or height.
+If the `Module` property is not set for two-dimensional barcode, the size of smallest dot is calculated based on the minimum of available width or height.

-The following code snippet shows the two dimensional barcode with `Module` property,
+The following code sample shows the two-dimensional barcode with the `Module` property,

 {% tabs %}